10 Examples of Customer Service Activities

 To help solve the other challenges of homeworking, like keeping remote advisors engaged, read our article: 15 Contact Centre Homeworking Problems and How to Overcome Them

-For more on the topic of fun customer service activities to improve contact centre performance, read our articles:
+If you want more fun customer service activities to improve contact centre performance, read these article next:

 Author: Charlie Mitchell